Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 tp.submit(scenario)
 ```

 In line 6, we create a new scenario from a scenario configuration and submit it for execution (line 8).
-The `submit`
+The `taipy.submit()^`
 method triggers the submission of all the scenario's pipelines.
 Then each task of each pipeline will be submitted.

-The Core service can also be started after `submit` method.
+The Core service can also be started after `taipy.submit()^` method.
 Note that jobs can only be executed after the Taipy Core service is started.

 ```python linenums="1"
 import taipy as tp